Africa

 Day 11

-We start with a visit to the impressive Temple of the Sun (Koricancha) whose walls and floors were once covered in sheets of solid gold.
+We start with a visit to the San Pedro Market, where you can explore the colours, flavours and traditions of modern Cusco.
+We then visit the impressive Temple of the Sun (Koricancha) whose walls and floors were once covered in sheets of solid gold.
 On the site of this ancient Inca palace and centre of worship of the Sun God, the Dominicans ordered a church to be built, which survives to this day.

 We then leave the city and visit the impressive walled fortress of Sacsayhuaman (meaning 'speckled falcon') on the northern outskirts, believed to have been both a military and ceremonial centre.
 This enormous Inca structure has massive walls of hewn stone and is strategically located on a hill overlooking the city.
-We also visit Qenko (meaning 'zigzag') where the sun, moon and stars were worshipped and Puca Pucara (the Red Fortress), which may have been a "tambo" or rest and lodgings for the Inca.
+We also visit Qenko (meaning 'zigzag') where the sun, moon and stars were worshipped.

 Afterwards savour the local cuisine (own account).
 If you are feeling adventurous you can try guinea pig - a local speciality.